About the Walking Festival

 A description of each walk, the distance, what can be experienced, the terrain, hospitality, transport and parking is available in the

-For year round walking opportunities and route cards visit www.valeways.org.uk and talk to your fellow walkers!
+For year-round walking opportunities and self-guided walking route leaflets, visit www.valeways.org.uk and talk to your fellow walkers!

 About the Vale of Glamorgan